Parallel self-testing of EPR pairs under computational assumptions: Introduction

-The completeness of our self-testing protocol follows straightforwardly from the properties of ENTCFs (see \cref{sec:completeness}).
-The main challenge is to prove its soundness, which we do in \cref{sec:soundness}.
-We start by defining $4N$ observables of the prover $\{X_i, Z_i \mid i \in [2N]\}$ using its measurement operators.
-The strategy is to characterize these observables as the standard $\sigmax_i$ and $\sigmaz_i$ Pauli observables on $2N$ qubits where $i$ indexes those qubits.
-Then, we characterize the states of the device by their invariance under products of projectors corresponding to these observables; we characterize the measurements of the device as products of these projectors.
-To characterize $X_i$ and $Z_j$, we first generalize the techniques in \cite{mv2021selftest} to show that $X_i$ and $Z_j$ obey certain state-dependent commutation and anti-commutation relations (\cref{sec:commute,sec:anti_commute}).
 From \cref{sec:conj_inv} onwards, we introduce new techniques to handle products of projectors (corresponding to these observables).
 These techniques differ significantly from \cite{mv2021selftest} because their techniques are not susceptible to generalization to arbitrary $N$.
-These techniques also differ significantly from those used in nonlocal self-testing because we lack the perfect state-\emph{independent} commutation relations between observables on two spatially-separated provers.
-More specifically, we introduce a ``conjugate invariance'' lemma (\cref{prop:conjugate_invariance}) and a ``lifting'' lemma (part $5$ of \cref{lem:lifting}) that together give us the ability to ``commute an observable past a state'' by leveraging the cryptographic properties of ENTCFs based on the LWE hardness assumption.
+These techniques also differ significantly from those used in nonlocal self-testing because we lack the perfect state-\emph{independent} commutation relations between observables on two spatially-separated devices.
+More specifically, we introduce a ``operator-state commutation'' lemma (\cref{prop:operator_state_commutation}) and a ``lifting'' lemma (part $5$ of \cref{lem:lifting}, and \cref{lem:lifting_proj}) that together give us the ability to ``commute an observable past a state'' by leveraging the cryptographic properties of ENTCFs based on the LWE hardness assumption.
 We then use this ability to handle products of projectors (see \cref{sec:swap_states,sec:swap_observables,sec:soundness_states_meas}).
-This ability is useful because, for example, $X_1Z_2X_3\psi = Z_2X_1X_3\psi$ does not follow from the commutation relation $X_1Z_2\psi = Z_2 X_1 \psi$, where $\psi$ is some density operator; however, it does follow if we could commute $X_3$ past $\psi$ first because $X_1$ and $Z_2$ would then be directly next to $\psi$.
+This ability is useful because, for example, $X_1Z_2X_3\psi = Z_2X_1X_3\psi$ (1) does not follow from the commutation relation $X_1Z_2\psi = Z_2 X_1 \psi$, where $\psi$ is some density operator; however, it does follow if we could commute $X_3$ past $\psi$ first because $X_1$ and $Z_2$ would then be directly next to $\psi$.
+Having all (1)-like relations implies that $X_i$ and $Z_i$ can be characterized as $\sigmax_i$ and $\sigmaz_i$ respectively, which follows from results in approximate representation theory~\cite{Vidick_Fsmp_2021,gowershatami2017rep}.
+We remark that the preceding discussion is for intuition only: in fact, we do not explicitly prove (1)-like relations and then apply representation theory.
+Instead, we do these two steps simultaneously to directly show that an explicit ``swap'' isometry (defined by \cref{fig:swap_isometry} in \cref{sec:swap}) approximately maps $X_i$ and $Z_i$ to $\sigmax_i$ and $\sigmaz_i$ respectively.